rocknsm/rock-docs/docs/deploy/multi-node.md

 #### [zookeeper]

-This group defines what node(s) will be running zookeeper.
+This group defines what node(s) will be running zookeeper (Kafka cluster manager).

 example: